 REGISTER WELL IN ADVANCE

 Register at https://hamstudy.org/sessions/n2ygk.
-Hamstudy will walk you through the process of collecting necessary information for your NCVEC 605 form.
+HamStudy will walk you through the process of collecting necessary information for your NCVEC 605 form.
 Do not fill out an NCVEC 605 yourself; a completed form will be filled out for you upon successful exam completion and you will sign it electronically at that point.

-PAYMENT IS REQUIRED IN ADVANCE
+EXAM FEE PAYMENT IS REQUIRED IN ADVANCE

 If you don't personally have any of these payment apps, it's fine if a friend or family member pays for you.

-In all cases make sure the payment memo has your name and the 4-digit PIN that was assigned to you when you registered.
+Please make sure the payment memo has your name and the 4-digit PIN that was assigned to you when you registered.

 Failure to send payment within 24 hours of receipt of the request for payment may result in your session reservation being cancelled.